webdriverio-community/wdio-html-reporter/README.md

 # wdio-html-reporter
 A reporter for webdriver.io which generates a HTML report.
+New Feature: tests are collapsible as well as suites

 ###New Feature: adds support for creating a PDF file from the html report.
 Requires an additional plugin to keep the support lightweight for those that dont want it.